Skip to content

 Weight and Size of Beans

-Are you ready to learn the secrets behind your morning cup of espresso or coffee?
+Roasting doesn’t just change the flavor of beans, it also affects their weight and size.
 Roasting not only make your coffee beans smell and taste amazing, but it also affects their size and weight.

 If you are thinking dark roast beans are always the heaviest and biggest, think again.
 In a twist that may surprise you, light roast beans actually tip the scales higher and size smaller than their darker counterparts.